mottoki/blog/content/en/page/contact.md

 How can we maximise our data?

-Contact Geotechnical Data Solution representative by submitting a form below and we will get back to you for further consultant.
+Contact Geotechnical Data Solution representative by submitting a form below and we will get back to you for further consultation.

 <script type="text/javascript">var submitted=false;</script>
 <iframe name="hidden_iframe" id="hidden_iframe" style="display:none;"